 1- The shoe size:

 Brick and mortar sporting goods shops still have beautiful days ahead.
 Buying shoes online without trying them on is a bit like playing roulette.
-The sizes are not necessarily the same from brand to brand, or even between different models of the same braand.
-And even for a same model, you can have incredible offsets after a few months.
-It is makes you wonder if the manufacturers do it on purpose.
+The sizes are not necessarily the same from brand to brand, or even between different models of the same brand.
+And even for the same model, you can have incredible offsets after a few months.
+It makes you wonder if the manufacturers do it on purpose.

 Test of the shoe size

-To choose your size, I class the hiking shoes in two categories:
+To choose your size, I class hiking shoes into two categories:

 - Rigid shoes (long trekking and mountaineering): you need, in general, a size bigger than the size of your dominant foot.
 Complete the following steps: stand in the unlaced, OPEN shoes while wearing a pair of average socks.
-Push your foot til it touch the end of the shoe with the toes.
-In this position there must be space for a finger (rather small, say about 1cm) behind the heel.
+Push your foot till it touches the end of the shoe with the toes.
+In this position, there must be space for a finger (rather small, say about 1cm) behind the heel.
 Lace the shoe and verify that the heel does not raise completely during walking.

 - Thinner shoes, less rigid, “mid” or “low” cut types may have 1/2 shoe size less, in general, that the “thick” ones, or even more.
 For this type of shoes, the foot must have a little space but not too much.
 We will not look for a real space at the heel, but a concept of comfort and non-compression of the toes.